Statement execution

 • a search bar, where you can search out required queries by text

-• From: and To: fields to specify the desired log output timeframe
+• a field for specifying the desired log output timeframe

-Export to CSV allows you to export the SQL Query History as a CSV file:
+Export to CSV allows you to export the Query History as a CSV file:

 1. Click Export to CSV.